faisalramzan3725/Generative-Adversarial-Networks-GANs-for-Synthetic-Data-Generation-in-Finance-Evaluating-Statisti/README.md

 ## code

-fin_gan_model.ipynb # Jupyter notebook for our custom FinGan model
+FinGan_model.ipynb # Jupyter notebook for our custom FinGan model

 Jupyter notebook for comparing synthetic data with requirements